PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 Goals:

 - By default, download and install the latest LTS release to the users CurrentUser Scope
-  - CurrentUser - default installation scope location $env:LOCALAPPDATA\Microsoft\pwsh.
-If the path exists, remove and replace.
+  - CurrentUser - default installation scope location TODO:$env:LOCALAPPDATA\Microsoft\PowerShell.
+TODO: If the path exists, remove and replace.
   - AllUsers - Administrative users may explicit select this scope.
 AllUsers requires administrative elevation and performs a silent install using the MSI defaults.